pharmavillage/documentation/content/commands/xinfo-groups/index.md

 ---
 acl_categories:
-- '@read'
+  - "@read"
-- '@stream'
+  - "@stream"
-- '@slow'
+  - "@slow"
 arguments:
   - display_text: key
     key_spec_index: 0
     name: key
     type: key
 arity: 3
 categories:
   - docs
   - develop
   - stack
   - oss
   - rs
   - rc
   - oss
   - kubernetes
   - clients
 command_flags:
   - readonly
 complexity: O(1)
 description: Returns a list of the consumer groups of a stream.
 group: stream
 hidden: false
 history:
   - - 7.0.0
     - Added the `entries-read` and `lag` fields
 key_specs:
   - RO: true
     access: true
     begin_search:
       spec:
         index: 2
       type: index
     find_keys:
       spec:
         keystep: 1
         lastkey: 0
         limit: 0
       type: range
 linkTitle: XINFO GROUPS
 since: 5.0.0
 summary: Returns a list of the consumer groups of a stream.
 syntax_fmt: XINFO GROUPS key
-syntax_str: ''
+syntax_str: ""
 title: XINFO GROUPS
 ---

 This command returns the list of all consumer groups of the stream stored at `<key>`.

 By default, only the following information is provided for each of the groups:

-* **name**: the consumer group's name
+- **name**: the consumer group's name
-* **consumers**: the number of consumers in the group
+- **consumers**: the number of consumers in the group
-* **pending**: the length of the group's pending entries list (PEL), which are messages that were delivered but are yet to be acknowledged
+- **pending**: the length of the group's pending entries list (PEL), which are messages that were delivered but are yet to be acknowledged
-* **last-delivered-id**: the ID of the last entry delivered to the group's consumers
+- **last-delivered-id**: the ID of the last entry delivered to the group's consumers
-* **entries-read**: the logical "read counter" of the last entry delivered to the group's consumers
+- **entries-read**: the logical "read counter" of the last entry delivered to the group's consumers
-* **lag**: the number of entries in the stream that are still waiting to be delivered to the group's consumers, or a NULL when that number can't be determined.
+- **lag**: the number of entries in the stream that are still waiting to be delivered to the group's consumers, or a NULL when that number can't be determined.

 ### Consumer group lag